RZB1414/volleyApp-API/README.md

 npm run dev
 ```

-The server loads variables from `.env` (if present), initialises MongoDB (with TTL index on download tokens), and listens on the port configured through `PORT` (default 3000).
+The server loads variables from `.env` (if present), initialises the R2 clients, and listens on the port configured through `PORT` (default 3000).

 ### Authentication headers